robert-annies/file_pool/README.md

 FilePool helps to manage a large number of files in a Ruby project.
 It takes care of the storage of files in a balanced directory tree and generates unique identifiers for all files.

-It also comes in handy when dealing with only a few files.
+Optionally FilePool can use symmetric encryption for all files managed.

 FilePool does not deal with file meta information.
 It's only purpose is to return a file's location given a file identifier, which was